-Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?” the Whatcom Museum is continuing the tradition it started last year and highlighting five female artists whose work is featured in our collection throughout the month of March—Women’s History Month.
-Follow us on social media and share our posts with your followers, or tell us your favorite women artists.
-Don’t forget to tag your posts #5WomenArtists.
+Inspired by the National Museum of Women in the Arts’ challenge, “Can you name five women artists?” the Whatcom Museum is highlighting five female artists whose work is featured in our collection throughout the month of March—Women’s History Month.
+Read on to learn about Doris Totten Chase.

 Doris Totten Chase was an influential figure in early computer-generated art.
 Her early experimentations helped defined the future of the medium and expressed themes about the lives of women.

 Chase was born in Seattle on April 29, 1923.
 In 1941 she graduated from Roosevelt High School and began to study architecture at the University of Washington.
-It wasn’t long after this that she met Elmo Chase, a lieutenant in the US Navy, and dropped out in 1943.
+Soon after, she met Elmo Chase, a lieutenant in the US Navy, and dropped out in 1943.

 Chase’s introduction to the art world came after the birth of her first child.
 After suffering from an emotional breakdown, Chase decided to explore new interests and discovered a talent for painting.